ICT-ANS/StarLight.github.io/docs/Bug Summary.md

 3. Check the output of the model before and after quantization - the left image shows the output before quantization, while the right image shows the output after quantization, and there is a significant difference between the two.
 ![img](../assets/images-bugs/starlight_bugs_20230329115939754.png)
-- Cause: When decoupling the string in EfficientNet, it will be converted to a list.
+* Problem: When decoupling the string in EfficientNet, it will be converted to a list.
-- Solution: Remove the square brackets.
+* Solution: Remove the square brackets.
 ![img](../assets/images-bugs/starlight_bugs_20230329115940821.png)

 ## HSMNet (Location)